Makireddyvighnesh/RAG-LLM-Query-Engine/README.md

 # Document Querying with Retrieval Augmented Generation (RAG)

-A cutting-edge application designed to manage and interact with hierarchical conversation data, developed from May 2024 to June 2024.
+A cutting-edge application designed to manage and interact with hierarchical conversation data.

 ## Features